Multi-dimensional arrays#

 to their CL counterparts.

-Vector Types#
+Vector Types¶

-- class pyopencl.array.vec#
+- class pyopencl.array.vec¶

-All of OpenCL’s supported vector types, such as float3 and long4 are available as
+All of OpenCL’s supported vector types, such as

 data types within this class.
 Thesenumpy.dtype

-instances have field names of x, y, z, and w just like their OpenCL counterparts.
+just like their OpenCL counterparts.
 They will work both for parameter passing to kernels as well as for passing data back and forth between kernels and Python code.
-For each type, a make_type function is also provided (e.g. make_float3(x,y,z)).If you want to construct a pre-initialized vector type you have three new functions to choose from:
+For each type, amake_type

 zeros_type()